February 21, 2019

 February 2, 2019

-How do we choose images for the Best of Nikonians Contest?
+How do we choose images for The Best of Nikonians Contest Photo Contest?

-The contests that we run in the forums throughout the year are the preliminary rounds for our premier event, The Best of Nikonians.
-Each winning image is added to the Best of Nikonians galleries.
+The contests that we run in the forums throughout the year are the preliminary rounds for our premier event, The Best of Nikonians Photo Contest.
+Each winning image is added to the Best of Nikonians Contest galleries.

 The December contests winners are the final images to be eligible for the current years' contests.
 The voting for the December contests are carried out in January, so judging process is scheduled to begin on the first day of February each year.

-The jury in for the Best of Nikonians Contest are members of the Nikonians Masters Society, a select group of highly experienced, advanced photographers, representing a wide range of photographic disciplines that is chosen by the founders of Nikonians.
+The jury in for the Best of Nikonians Contest are members of the Nikonians Masters Society, a select group of highly experienced, advanced photographers, representing a wide range of photographic disciplines.

 How are the images evaluated?